hx2A/py5website/reference/sketch_background.rst

 The ``background()`` function sets the color used for the background of the py5 window.
 The default background is light gray.
 This function is typically used within ``draw()`` to clear the display window at the beginning of each frame, but it can be used inside ``setup()`` to set the background on the first frame of animation or if the backgound need only be set once.

-An image can also be used as the background for a sketch, although the image's width and height must match that of the sketch window.
+An image can also be used as the background for a Sketch, although the image's width and height must match that of the Sketch window.
 Images used with ``background()`` will ignore the current :doc:`tint` setting.
-To resize an image to the size of the sketch window, use ``image.resize(width, height)``.
+To resize an image to the size of the Sketch window, use ``image.resize(width, height)``.

 It is not possible to use the transparency ``alpha`` parameter with background colors on the main drawing surface.
 It can only be used along with a ``Py5Graphics`` object and :doc:`create_graphics`.